For questions about the application process or grant requirements, contact your GAP Project Officer.

 For EPA to process grant awards or make payments to grant recipients, the tribe or consortium must provide a valid Data Universal Numbering System (DUNS) number and maintain an active SAM registration.
 SAM requirements apply to all federal funding.

-SAM registration must be renewed at least annually and entities registering in SAM must submit a notarized letter appointing an authorized Entity Administrator.
-EPA recommends that tribes renew their SAM registrations by December 1 to avoid a lapse in GAP funding.
+SAM registration must be renewed at least annually and entities registering in SAM must submit a notarized letter appointing an authorized entity administrator.
+Entities with an existing SAM registration that have not submitted a notarized letter must do so.
 To register in SAM or update an existing registration, go to SAM.gov.

 When submitting a grant application, tribes must use the name of the tribe exactly as it appears on BIA’s list of federally recognized tribes.
 If the tribe’s SAM registration name is not exactly the same as the legal name on BIA’s list, the tribe should contact their local Procurement Technical Assistance Center (PTAC) as soon as possible.
 Changing a name can take several weeks.
 Find your local PTACExit.
 Alaska tribes may also call 1-800-478-7232.